Download PDF

 A renter and buyer magnet.
 Echo Park has spent a decade as one of Los Angeles' most sought-after creative-class neighborhoods.
 Walkable to Echo Park Lake, the Sunset Blvd corridor, and Historic Filipinotown, it draws a deep, durable pool of tenants and buyers — and consistently leases and resells at a premium to the broader Eastside.

 Supply is structurally tight.
 Small lots, hillside topography, and rent-stabilized older stock keep new deliveries scarce.
-Recent newer-construction projects — Encore Echo Park, Inspire Echo Park, 222 Alvarado — have leased up at strong rents within blocks of the subject, evidence of demand depth rather than oversupply.
+Recent newer-construction projects — Zag, Inspire, OnSunset, Echo 55, 1915 Park and Encore among them — have leased up at strong rents within blocks of the subject, evidence of demand depth rather than oversupply.

 Pricing strength.
 As of mid-2026 Echo Park's median home price sits near $1.30–$1.35 million, with for-sale condominiums and townhomes trading in an approximate $650,000–$1,050,000 range — the band the subject's finished units are designed to hit.